 Jin-Sook So’s Black 15 Boxes immediately grabs the viewers eye with its grid-like structure.
 In Black 15 Boxes So creates a grid pushing each of the 15 electroplated gold boxes off the wall, giving them a two-dimensional quality which flattens the boxes without completely altering the perspective.
 While the ability to peek inside So’s boxes and bowls captivates the viewer, the material’s ability to look like paper, silk and steel bend the viewer’s perception.

-When making Biagga (Sea Wind) Ulla-Maija Vikman was inspired by her material, linen.
+When making Biagga (Sea Wind) Ulla-Maija Vikman was inspired by his material, linen.
 The vertical threads create their own natural rhythm complemented by their horizontal patterns.
-Vikman paints and repaints the threads two or three times in order to get the tones she desires.
-Vikman always hangs her work off the wall to give the impression of a free fall.
+Vikman paints and repaints the threads two or three times in order to get the tones he desires.
+Vikman always hangs his work off the wall to give the impression of a free fall.
 The slightest breeze or draft moves will move the threads, altering the light and form of the piece, having a kinetic effect that brings the work to life.

 Federica Luzzi’s work focuses on nature, specifically leaves, bark and plant seeds.
 Above all, Luzzi is fascinated with plant seed, it is for that reason all of her work features the title Shell.
 “I am interested in their small and sinuous shapes, which assure their mobility from trees, and in their vital capacity of shutting themselves until the moment they mysteriously wake up, the seeds like ‘sleeper beauties,’ ” states Luzzi.
 The White Shell Tongue prints were born after a variety of conversations with researchers at the National Institutes of Physics in Frascati about the concepts of dark matter, antimatter, nuclear, subnuclear physics and the particle accelerator.
 The prints “suggest a primordial voice, speaking in a language now unknown to us but original, a pure, reductive writing externality, with wrappings and empties shells,” Luzzi explains.
 The vertical loom and tapestry art tools allow Luzzi to work with vegetal fibers from their frame to three-dimensionality.
 Luzzi’s works are presented like a dimensional installation as if they are fragments of a galaxy: macrocosm and microcosm together.